Dead as Disco: Save File Location on PC – Backup Guide

 The fastest way to open it

 Press Win + R, paste %USERPROFILE%\AppData\Local\Pagoda\Saved\SaveGames, then hit Enter.
-That jumps straight to the correct folder without making you turn hidden folders on first.
+That jumps straight to the folder without turning hidden items on first.

-If you prefer File Explorer, enable hidden items and browse manually through Users → your Windows username → AppDataLocalPagodaSavedSaveGames.
+Prefer File Explorer?
+Enable hidden items, then browse Users → your Windows username → AppDataLocalPagodaSavedSaveGames.

-What you should back up instead of just grabbing one file
+What to back up instead of grabbing one file

-The practical recommendation is simple: copy the full Pagoda folder, not only the contents of SaveGames.
-That gives you a cleaner restore point and reduces the chance that you bring back progress but lose related data the game expects to find nearby.
+Copy the full Pagoda folder, not just the contents of SaveGames.
+That gives you a cleaner restore point and avoids the case where you bring back a slot but lose related data the game expects to find nearby.

 • Minimum backup: Pagoda\Saved\SaveGames